 When the bill was introduced, as a demonstration of support, the Wichita Parks Foundation needed to gather commitments from 500 residents who pledge to buy the plate when available in 2019.
 Within weeks of the announcement, the Foundation had pledges from local companies, such as Cornejo Construction, Hutton Construction and Metro Courier, to purchase plates for their fleet vehicles.

 What will Plates for Parks Support?

 The $50 annual royalty fee for the license plates will go to the Wichita Parks Foundation and will support improvements in our parks.
-In early 2017, we worked with Park and Recreation Department staff to review a list of needed improvements in our parks, including items like picnic shelters, drinking fountains, as well as other enhancements, including those needed in our city dog parks.
+On an annual basis, our board will work with Park & Recreation Department staff to develop a list of facility needs and projects to support.

 “As the Foundation has grown, we have continuously sought ways to broaden our ability to advocate for and support Wichita’s park and recreation system”, says Brent Thomas, Chairman of the Foundation’s Board of Directors.
 “The proceeds from the new Plates for Parks license plate campaign will allow us to fund improvements and programs in parks around the city, which will further enhance the quality of our parks for all users.”

 This schedule is based on information found on the Sedgwick County Tag Office web site.

 How do I get the new license plate?
 Go to your local county tag office to renew your tags as you normally do.
 When there, let them know you’re interested in the new Wichita Parks Foundation or “Wichita flag” plate.
 Please note, you will need to surrender your current tag at that time and you will be issued a temporary tag.
 Your new tag will be mailed to you within a few weeks from the State.